artainmo/obsidian_reminder/README.md

 Personal project.
 A program that each day sends an email with the contents of an obsidian note to help memorize all notes.

 ## Steps to create
-1. Create a submodule and github action to sync it once a day with Obsidian repo.
+1. Create a submodule of Obsidian repo. \
+2. Create github action to sync submodule once a day.
+3. Create a function that can send emails.
-2. Create an algorithm that once a day sends an email with the contents of a random note.
+4. Create an algorithm that can take a random note.
+5. Send the random note via email once a day.
 Don’t use GitHub pages, just Github actions.